Wanis al-Qaddafi: Biography

 Qaddafi was born in Benghazi, Italian Cyrenaica, in 1922.
 During the Italian colonial period, an Italian lawyer trained him for a career in law.
 According to some accounts, during the Second World War he fled with his family to Sudan, only returning to his country after it was occupied by the British.
 The young Qaddafi was taken up by the Allied Forces overseeing the administration of Benghazi and was the first Libyan to be recruited by the British for the political administration of Cyrenaica.
 Following the independence of Libya in 1951, he became a provincial minister in Cyrenaica, first of health, later of justice and transportation, and chaired Cyrenaica's Executive Council.

 A friend of Idris of Libya, the post-war national leader, in 1962–1963 he was Minister of Foreign Affairs, then Interior Minister.
 In 1964, he served for a short time as Labor Minister before being appointed as ambassador to West Germany.
-Finally, in September 1968 became the last Prime Minister of the Kingdom of Libya, replacing Abdul Hamid al-Bakkoush, whose reforms had alienated some conservative elements.
+Finally, in September 1968, he became the last Prime Minister of the Kingdom of Libya, replacing Abdul Hamid al-Bakkoush, whose reforms had alienated some conservative elements.

 On 17 November 1968, Qaddafi opened the fifth session of the Libyan National Assembly in Bayda and gave the annual prime minister's speech from the throne, emphasizing the themes of "stability, prosperity, and progress".

 Qaddafi was ousted from office by a coup d'état against King Idris on 1 September 1969, and was sentenced by the Libyan People's Court to two years in prison.
-He returned to private life after his release and died of a heart attack in December 1986, aged 64.
+He returned to private life after his release and died of a heart attack in Switzerland in December 1986, aged 64.